mirumee/ariadne-website/docs/api-reference.md

     ...
 ```

-Decorator doesn't change or wrap the decorated function into any additional logic.
+The decorator doesn't change and doesn't wrap the decorated function with any additional logic.

-> Root resolvers set on subscription type are called with value returned by field's `source` resolver as first argument.
+> The root resolvers set on the subscription type are called with the value returned by the field's `source` resolver as the first argument.

 #### `set_field`